 What is intermittent fasting?

 One of the most popular types of intermittent fasting is the 16/8 method.
-With this method, your fasting window is 16 hours and eating window is 8 hours, consecutively.
+With this method, your fasting window is 16 hours and eating window is 8 hours.
 There are no rules about the times of the day these windows are scheduled.
 However, once you’ve determined your windows, stick to it so you don’t throw your body out of whack or make it harder to maintain.
 This schedule is typically followed every day, but you can choose to ease into it a few days a week then build up to every day.

 The benefits of intermittent fasting